cckolon/cckolon.github.io/_posts/2024-07-28-integrationtemporal.md

 You can see from this example that there are three types of nodes:

-- _Leaves_: these are nodes with no children, and they correspond to constants and variables (like $$3$$ or $$x$$).
+- _Leaves_ are nodes with no children, and correspond to constants and variables (like $$3$$ or $$x$$).
-- _Unary Nodes_: nodes with one child, corresponding to unary operators (like $$\sin$$ or $$\arctan$$).
+- _Unary Nodes_ have one child, and correspond to unary operators (like $$\sin$$ or $$\arctan$$).
-- _Binary Nodes_: nodes with two children, corresponding to binary operators (like $$\times$$ or $$+$$).
+- _Binary Nodes_ have two children, and correspond to binary operators (like $$\times$$ or $$+$$).

 Together, binary and unary nodes are also known as _Internal Nodes_.
 In other words, an internal node is a node that's _not_ a leaf.

 ![Labeling binary nodes, unary nodes, and leaves](/assets/media/integration/binary_unary_label.png)

-This is [exactly how a parser works](https://itnext.io/writing-a-mathematical-expression-parser-35b0b78f869e) in a CAS or graphing calculator.
+This is [how a parser works](https://itnext.io/writing-a-mathematical-expression-parser-35b0b78f869e) in a CAS or graphing calculator.

 ### Generating trees

-The tree representation of functions makes it easier to generate that a function is syntactically correct.
+This tree representation of functions makes it certain that a function is syntactically correct.
 To generate a function, generate a random binary-unary tree, and populate the nodes.

-This is a non-trivial problem, and doing it efficiently is both well-studied[^alonso1994] and a topic of current research[^lescanne2024].
+Even this, though, is a non-trivial problem.
+Generating binary-unary trees efficiently is both well-studied[^alonso1994] and a topic of current research[^lescanne2024].
 Since the trees I wanted to generate aren't large, I opted for the simple algorithm presented by Lample and Charton.

 [^alonso1994]: [Alonso.
 Uniform generation of a Motzkin word.
 (1994).
 Theoretical Computer Science.
 134-2: 529-536.](https://www.sciencedirect.com/science/article/pii/0304397594000867)

 [^lescanne2024]: [Lescanne.
 Holonomic equations and efficient random generation of binary trees.
 (2024).
 ArXiv: 2205.11982.](https://arxiv.org/abs/2205.11982)

 The algorithm works by generating unassigned or "empty" nodes, and then "filling" them by deciding if they're leaves, unary, or binary.
 First, decide how many internal nodes should be in the tree.
-An internal node is a non-leaf (a binary or unary node).
 In this case, suppose there should be three internal nodes.

 Start with an empty node.